Noitidart/dangadv/README.md

 ### Round Sequence

-round start
+1. round start
-4x action
+2. 4x action
-heros attack
+3. heros attack (top to bottom)
-enemys attack
+4. enemys attack (top to bottom for each col, and left to right of col)
-reduce enemy waits (because a wait of 1 round was done)
+5. reduce enemy waits (because a wait of 1 round was done)